openriver/openriver.github.io/_includes/content.md

 ## What is it?
 Open River is not real!
-It is a fictitious muncipality, to serve as an example by the [Open Data Book Club](http://peidevs.github.io/OpenDataBookClub).
+It is a fictitious municipality, to serve as an example by the [Open Data Book Club](http://peidevs.github.io/OpenDataBookClub).

 This example illustrates some features of GitHub and Open Data. e.g. Note that this URL is branded for Open River: http://openriver.github.io